Contents in this issue:

 That is why in the street beggar examinations in India no arthritis was found in the 160 beggars X-rayed.
 Their calcium metabolism was normal, and their teeth were almost perfect, thanks to their use of enough raw, unrefined food.5

 In animal tests there is no known way to create arthritis except by the use of cooked or pasteurized food.
 Dr. Wulzen consistently created arthritis in guinea pigs by feeding them pasteurized cream and cured the animals with blackstrap molasses, which was shown to have ten times more of the Wulzen anti-arthritic factor than raw cream contains.7 Vitamin F2 (Eff-Plus [discontinued] and Super-Eff) is the biological equivalent to the Wulzen factor.

-(To be continued in the December 1958 issue of Applied Trophology.)
+(Part II of this article is continued in the December 1958 issue of Applied Trophology.)

 - Topley, W.W.C.
 Outline of Immunity, p.
 319. Wm.
 Wood & Co., 1923.

 - Topley, W.W.C.
 Outline of Immunity, p.
 317. Wm.
 Wood & Co., 1923.